CDAT/cdms/docs/source/manual/cdms_2.rst

     >>> from MV import *

-allows use of MV commands without any prefix.
+Allows use of MV commands without any prefix.

 Table `Variable Constructors in module MV <#table-variable-constructors-in-module-mv>`_,  lists the constructors in MV.
 All functions return a transient variable.
-In most cases the keywords axes, attributes, and id are available. axes is a list of axis objects which specifies the domain of the variable. attributes is a dictionary. id is a special attribute string that serves as the identifier of the variable, and should not contain blanks or non-printing characters.
+In most cases the keywords axes, attributes, and id are available.
+Axes is a list of axis objects which specifies the domain of the variable.
+Attributes is a dictionary. id is a special attribute string that serves as the identifier of the variable, and should not contain blanks or non-printing characters.
 It is used when the variable is plotted or written to a file.
 Since the id is just an